 Udon is the most common staple food in Japan.
-It is tasty, healthy, and most affordable.
-Eat your way and slurp noodles on the cheap Udon restaurant during your Tokyo food hunt!
+It is tasty, healthy, and affordable.
+Eat your way and slurp noodles at the cheap Udon restaurant during your Tokyo food hunt!

 One of the popular best Tokyo Udon shops is Shin Udon.
 This famous Tokyo Udon shop is listed by Trip Advisor as the “2020 Travelers Choice” and Time Out as the “Best Udon in Tokyo”.
 It is a little shop, with six seats at the counter.
 So it is always packed at all times.

 The udon from Shin Udon Shinjuku is hand-made and the ingredients are top quality.
 The Udon is fresh to order and you can see the chef is preparing the Udon dishes in front of you.
 Besides, the Udon can be served in cold, hot soup, or just warm with butter and egg.
 Their signature ‘carbonara udon’ is one of the must-try if you’re visiting this tiny shop.
 The udon is topped with grated cheese and butter.
 I highly recommended the beef udon and tempura and topped with a runny soft-boiled egg, The broth is tasty and the toppings were so divine!

 - Address: 2 Chome-20-16, Yoyogi, Shibuya City, Tokyo 1F

 - Opening Hours: 11:00 to 23:00 (Fri – Sat), 11:00 to 22:00 (Sun – Thu)

 A food hunt in Tokyo wouldn’t be complete without a visit to the cafe.
 There are many unique cafes you should try in Tokyo such as the cat cafe, owl cafe, maid cafe, and other nice cafes in Tokyo.
 Although this might not a must-eat food in Tokyo, I’d still recommend trying it while in Tokyo.